 With respect to Class A Shares, Class L Shares, Class M Shares, Class U Shares and Class Y Shares, the minimum initial investment is \$10,000 for regular and retirement accounts; subsequent investments may be made with at least \$5,000.
 With respect to Class I Shares and Class N Shares, the minimum initial investment is \$250,000 for all accounts; subsequent investments with respect to Class I Share and Class N Shares may be made with at least \$5,000.
-Financial Intermediaries may aggregate orders of Class I Shares and Class N Shares to meet the \$250,000 minimum initial investment so long as individual investors each invest at least \$10,000.
-Class I Shares and Class N Shares are available for purchase by current and former Trustees, by employees and registered representatives (including the employee's or registered representative's spouse or minor children) of a broker-dealer authorized to sell Shares of the Fund and by employees (including the employee's spouse, domestic partner, children, grandchildren, parents, grandparents, siblings or any dependent of the employee, as defined in Section 152 of the Code) of the Fund's Adviser or its affiliates (a trust, pension, profit sharing or other benefit plan which beneficially owns Shares for an associated individual or eligible family member also qualifies), or another individual approved by The Carlyle Group (collectively, the "Eligible Participants").
+Financial Intermediaries may aggregate orders of Class I Shares and Class N Shares may be made with at least \$5,000 minimum initial investment so long as individual investors each invest at least \$10,000.
+Class I Shares and Class N Shares are available for purchase by current and former Trustees, by employees and registered representatives (including the employee's or registered representative's spouse or minor children) of a broker-dealer authorized to sell Shares of the Fund and by employees (including the employee, as defined in Section 152 of the Code) of the Fund's Adviser or its affiliates (a trust, pension, profit sharing or other benefit plan which beneficially owns Shares for an associated individual or eligible family member also qualifies), or another individual approved by The Carlyle Group (collectively, the "Eligible Participants").
 The minimum initial investment for such Eligible Participants purchasing Class I Shares and Class N Shares is \$10,000; subsequent investments may be made with at least \$5,000.
 The Fund reserves the right to waive investment minimums.
-Subsequent investments may be processed by contacting your financial intermediary.
+Subsequent investments may be made with at least \$5,000.
+The fund reserves the right to waive investment minimum initial investments may be made with at least \$5,000.